 All levels of government should conduct activities designed to protect, improve, and maintain public health.
-Policymakers should fully fund public-health research, programs, and infrastructure.
-Policymakers should develop infrastructure such as provider laboratory and surveillance capacity, and offering provider education about how to promote public health and identify public health threats.
+Policymakers should fully fund public health research, programs, and infrastructure.
+This includes ensuring that providers develop infrastructures such as laboratories and surveillance capacity and offering education about how to promote public health and identify public health threats.

-All levels of government should be prepared to adequately respond to public health crises.
+All levels of government should be prepared to respond to public health crises adequately.

 Policymakers should also strengthen state and local capacity to deliver public health services.

-All levels of government should increase funding for public health activities.
+All levels of government should provide adequate federal funding to support and maintain a robust public health care infrastructure.
+They should foster health promotion, disease prevention, and individual and family engagement activities.
 Funding should focus on:

 The federal government should adequately fund the Prevention and Public Health Fund.